 ZIG ZAG PUFF STITCH PATTERN

-Row 1: Ch 1, turn, dc in second ch from hook and into each ch across.
+Row 1: Ch 1, dc in 2nd ch from hook and across.
+Turn.

-Row 3: Ch 2, turn, skip space before first puff st. Work puff stitch in each space between puff stitches, across.
+Row 3: Ch 2, skip sp before first puff st. Work puff stitch in each space between puff stitches, across.
 Work puff stitch in space after last puff stitch.
-Work htc in top of ch-2.
+Work htr in top of ch-2.
+Turn.